Maya peoples: Yucatan Peninsula

-Historically, the population in the eastern half of the peninsula was less affected by and less integrated with Hispanic culture than the western half.
+Historically, the population in the eastern half of the peninsula was less affected by and less integrated than the western half.
 In the 21st century in the Yucatán Peninsula (Mexican states of Campeche, Yucatán and Quintana Roo), between 750,000 and 1,200,000 people speak Mayan.
 However, three times more than that are of Maya origins, hold ancient Maya surnames, and do not speak Mayan languages as their first language.

 Matthew Restall, in his book The Maya Conquistador, mentions a series of letters sent to the King of Spain in the 16th and 17th centuries.
-The noble Maya families at that time signed documents to the Spanish Royal Family; surnames mentioned in those letters are Pech, Camal, Xiu, Ucan, Canul, Cocom, and Tun, among others.
+The noble Maya families at that time signed documents to the Spanish royal family; surnames mentioned in those letters are Pech, Camal, Xiu, Ucan, Canul, Cocom, and Tun, among others.

 A large 19th-century revolt by the native Maya people of Yucatán (Mexico), known as the Caste War of Yucatán, was one of the most successful modern Native American revolts.
 For a period the Maya state of Chan Santa Cruz was recognized as an independent nation by the British Empire, particularly in terms of trading with British Honduras.

 Francisco Luna-Kan was elected governor of the state of Yucatán from 1976 to 1982.
 Luna-Kan was born in Mérida, Yucatán, and he was a doctor of medicine, then a professor of medicine before his political offices.
 He was first appointed as overseer of the state's rural medical system.
 He was the first governor of the modern Yucatán Peninsula to be of full Maya ancestry.
 In the early 21st century, dozens of politicians, including deputies, mayors and senators, are of full or mixed Maya heritage from the Yucatán Peninsula.

-According to the National Institute of Geography and Informatics (Mexico's INEGI), in Yucatán State there were 1.2 million Mayan speakers in 2009, representing 59.5% of the inhabitants.
+According to the National Institute of Geography and Informatics (Mexico's INEGI), in Yucatán State there were 1.2 million Mayan speakers in 2009, representing just under 60% of the inhabitants.
 Due to this, the cultural section of the government of Yucatán began on-line classes for grammar and proper pronunciation of Maya.